 Local governments frequently lack internal expertise in specialized areas.
 So they contract for timely goods and services, but they also want your knowledge and professionalism.
 Make sure your proposal includes examples of strategies used to help past clients succeed.

-Establish reputation.
+.
 Another way to make your business stand out is to be involved in the community already.
 For example, two similarly situated businesses bid on a contract to provide office supplies to the Department of Public Works.
 The ink pens and dry-erase boards offered by both companies are identical, and the difference on price is negligible.
 Yet one business owner is active in the community and known for being a stand-up individual with reliable business practices.
 The other business owner is from a neighboring county and relatively unknown.

 Many small and women-owned businesses bid on contracts before establishing a reputation, then grow discouraged when they fail.
 To become more competitive, cultivate relationships in the community and establish your individual and corporate reputation for being a government-friendly, responsive enterprise.
 Consider participating in political events or community meetings to network and learn how to anticipate the needs of local agencies.

-Show you can deliver.
+.
 A small catering operation isn't likely to be selected as a provider for stadium concessions, and a security company with five guards won't be picked to secure a sizable courthouse complex.
 Procurement officers must be able to weigh a business's instant capacity to deliver.
 While your business might not have enough employees by itself, you can demonstrate your capacity by teaming up with established businesses through joint ventures and subcontracting arrangements.

 Many locales require a percentage of the work performed on sizable government contracts to be provided through small or local subcontractors.
 Other jurisdictions have small, minority or disadvantaged business statutes that require contracts under a certain value to be awarded to those businesses.
 Government-owned corporations, boards and commissions also present growth opportunities, particularly for smaller contracts that only require purchase orders rather than formal bid processes.

-Pay attention to details.
+.
 Check your local contracting and procurement office and the websites of government-owned corporations and boards to learn about bid opportunities.
 When presenting your proposal, be careful to include an official copy of any business certifications to receive preference points.